 Tropes present in this episode:

 - Damsel in Distress: Betsy Cole seems to be an innocent young woman who wanders into Paradox, then is killed by Stark's men while Jim watches helplessly.
-However, she's actually very much alive—and she's actually Betsy Stark, Emmet's daughter.
+However, she's actually very much alive—and her true identity is Betsy Stark, Emmet's daughter.

 - Evil Gloating: Stark does this while Artie sobs over Jim's "corpse".
 Hardly surprising, given Stark's sadistic nature.